Select Page

 (Half Course)

 This course will start with a study of what is historical archeology—how do historians understand the past 400 years of history by examining and studying physical objects and documents?
 This is a project-based course designed to allow students to use the tools of historical archeology to study the town of Milton by studying colonial-era graves and examining historical documents to understand what they tell us about colonial Milton.
 We will use this study of Milton cemetery graves to study who is present and who is missing from history.
-Students will design a project to unearth the history of African Americans and Indigenous people in Milton, Boston, and Massachusetts through a study of war, monuments, and propaganda documents from the colonial period.
+Students will walk in the footsteps of James Deetz to understand the history of Miton, Massachusetts, and Milton Academy by studying the objects left behind by people in the past.
+One of the more significant topics this course will explore is discovering the histories of peoples whose material objects have not been found in large quantities as those of the English settlers.

 Social Sciences